grindsa/dkb-robo/README.md

      'type': 'creditcard'}}
 ```

-to get the transaction for a checking account of a saving account use the follwing methon
+to get the list of transaction for a checking account or a saving account use the follwing method
 ```
 tlist = DKB.get_transactions(dkb_br, link, type, date_from, date_to)
 ```